 - verifying that material collected is consistent with the nature of the claim

 - checking that there is no other reasonable explanation for the particular information collected such as:

-- injured worker able to lift box because he/she was wearing a splint
+- injured worker able to lift box because they were wearing a splint

 - box lifted by injured worker was empty